MasheLaNube/astroREBECCA/README.md

 	lightkurve 	2.5.0
  	plotly		5.22.0
   	ipywidgets	24.2

+In a sea of data, let us build a lighthouse for discovery.

 Remember that you can upgrade your packages by just using pip as, for example: